Dr Lawrence Faulkner

-- This test market rate is about Rs 12,000/- in market but is being offered free of cost to the patients by Sankalp India Foundation with support from Cure2Children, Italy and DKMS, Germany.
-We offer HLA typing to children up-to 14 years.
+- This test is about Rs 12,000/- in market but is being offered free of cost to the patients by Sankalp India Foundation with support from Cure2Children, Italy and DKMS, Germany.
+We offer HLA typing to children up-to 18 years.

 - We will need to enroll your child on the database and collect some personal information for the sake of unequivocal identification of each family member to be typed.
 We will also need information that helps us determine the eligibility of the child for free HLA typing.
 We will provide you a consent form for inclusion in our database.
 Please read the form and feel free to ask for clarifications from the staff.
 You must provide your consent for enrolment into our database by signing the form on behalf of your child and your family.

 We will need your consent for HLA typing as well.
-We will provide you another consent form for HLA typing which you must read, understand and sign on behalf of yourself, your child and your family.
+For this you must read, understand and sign a consent form on behalf of yourself, your child and your family.

 It may take anywhere between 90 days to 180 days for us to provide you with the results of HLA typing.
 The staff will call you once the reports are available.
-There will be a counseling session organized which will help you understand the options you have based upon the results of the HLA typing.
-In case there is a match, you will have the option of seeking Sankalp India Foundation’s assistance for the transplant or you can directly seek help from one of the many BMT centres.
+A counseling session will be organised which will help you understand the options you have based upon the results of the HLA typing.
+In case there is a good donor, you will have the option of seeking Sankalp India Foundation’s assistance for the transplant or you can directly seek help from one of the many BMT centres.

 Rapid progress is being made in the field of haploidentical bone marrow transplantation.
-We are confident that in near future we will be able to offer transplantations from parents with reasonable chance of success.
-Once haploidentical transplantation are taken up on a regular basis, the limitation of a matching donor will go away for all children who have at least one natural parent or sigling.
+We are confident that in near future we will be able to offer transplantations from parents with reasonable chance of success in the great majority of patients.
+Most children with thalassemia will eventually be cured if they get to transplantation in good conditions so that regular management is extremely important.

-It is well established that patients with low iron overload and limited organ damage get better outcomes on being transplanted.
+It is well established that patients with low iron overload and limited organ damage have better transplant outcomes on being transplanted.
 Once there is a match, we do a detailed pre-transplantation evaluation to assess both the patient and the donor.
-Fortunately, today it is possible to control both high iron levels and reverse organ damage using appropriate medication.
+Fortunately, today it is possible to control both high iron levels and reverse some of the organ damage using appropriate medication.
 Based upon your child’s condition the physicians will initiate the process of preparing the child for the transplantation – a process known as down-staging using aggressive iron chelation and other therapies.

 It may be possible that some children do not respond to the down-staging process adequately.
 For such families, the physicians will reevaluate the risk-benefits of transplantation and share the same with the families, enabling them to make informed decision.

-At Sankalp-Cure2Children centers the transplantations are done at a fixed cost, which includes the cost of managing any complications directly, associated with the transplantation.
+At Sankalp-Cure2Children centres the transplantations are done at a fixed cost, which includes the cost of managing any complications directly, associated with the transplantation.
 The cost of follow-up medication, consultation and labs is also included up-to a year.
 Part of the overall cost is fundraised by Sankalp India Foundation, wherever applicable, part of it can come from the Government.
-The families cover rest of the cost by either personal contribution or by fundraising.
+Families cover rest of the cost by either personal contribution or by fundraising.

-The problem is that too often families are self-referred to transplant centers which do not have the set up for long periods of preparation.
-This should really be done by thalassemia centers.
-Lastly, the use of new and more expensive drug combinations, are associated with unknown risks of permanent infertility which may not be the case for the standard combinationa.
+The problem is that too often families are self-referred to transplant centres which do not have the set up for long periods of preparation.
+This should really be done by thalassemia centres.
+Lastly, the use of new and more expensive drug combinations, are associated with unknown risks of permanent infertility which may not be the case for the standard combinations.

 Many centres do the transplantation for thalassemia within the same setup that has been created keeping in mind the needs of more complicated and higher risk transplantations like those for malignant disorders (cancers).
 The additional cost of complex air purification systems etc. that are unnecessary for thalassemia transplants get’s added to the transplantation cost inevitably.